CoderSleek/jtpproj/readme.md

 ## Getting Started

-    To get started first install the git CLI at https://git-scm.com/downloads Then login with your credentials in the CLI
+    To get started first install the git CLI at (https://git-scm.com/downloads)

+    Then login with your credentials in the CLI

-    Clone this project on your local machine using git clone https://github.com/CoderSleek/jtpproj Download docker desktop for you OS from https://www.docker.com/products/docker-desktop/ Navigate to the directory containg the project Open up a terminal in the correct folder
+    Clone this project on your local machine using git clone (https://github.com/CoderSleek/jtpproj)

+    Download docker desktop for you OS from (https://www.docker.com/products/docker-desktop/)

+    Pull docker images from dockerHub using
+        - docker pull devnarula/jtpproj-backend
+        - docker pull devnarula/jtpproj-frontend
+        - docker pull devnarula/mongo_database

+    This project depends on a MongoDB database which can be downloaded at (https://drive.google.com/drive/folders/1hSTX6VSCKBEFHoZrQosBvpQtYslmlaiF?usp=sharing)

+    extract the zip file just downloaded

+    run the shell script provided in the folder you extracted this will install the database in the docker container

+    Navigate to the directory containg the project

+    Open up a terminal in the correct folder

-    Ensure you're in the same folder as the file containing docker-compose.yml Run command 'docker compose up'
+    Ensure you're in the same folder as the file containing docker-compose.yml

+    Run command 'docker compose up'

-    Port 3000 will be used for the front-end react application, 5000 for backend API and 27017 for MongoDB You're all Set!
+    Port 3000 will be used for the front-end react application, 5000 for backend API and 2717 for MongoDB

-    Alternatively you could also download all the dependencies yourself and start the program manually
+    You're all Set!

+    PS: if you're having trouble with setting up the database then

+    first run the mongo_database container
+    then in terminal type the following command :- docker exec -it <container name> bash
+        mongorestore -d books <path to backup folder downloaded via google drive>

+## Application details

+    The application contains a blue slider which will turn keyword search on or off (on recommended) keyword search will enable you to search with keywords only ex :- (harry potter) keyword search off only allow exact title search and is not case sensitive ex :- (The Hunger Games) search by genre allows you to choose a list of genres using which one can search the database

 ### Prerequisites